ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Abstract

 \section{Abstract}

 Computing the importance of features in supervised classification tasks is critical for model interpretability.
 Shapley values are a widely used approach for explaining model predictions, but require direct access to the underlying model, an assumption frequently violated in real-world deployments.
-Further, even when model access is possible, their exact computation may be prohibitively expensive.
-We investigate whether meaningful Shapley value estimations can be obtained in a \emph{zero-shot} setting, using only the input data distribution and no evaluations of the target model.
-To this end, we introduce ExplainerPFN, a tabular foundation model built on TabPFN that is pretrained on synthetic datasets generated from random structural causal models and supervised using exact or near-exact Shapley values.
-Once trained, ExplainerPFN predicts feature attributions for unseen tabular datasets without model access, gradients, or example explanations.
+We investigate whether meaningful feature attributions can be obtained in a \emph{zero-shot} setting, using only the input data distribution and no evaluations of the target model.
+Because multiple models can produce identical predictions yet yield different Shapley decompositions, the mapping from data to attributions is not uniquely identifiable.
+We therefore target attributions that are ``true to the data'' rather than ``true to the model'', learning a posterior mean attribution under a meta-training prior.
+To this end, we introduce ExplainerPFN, a tabular foundation model built on TabPFN, pretrained on synthetic structural causal datasets supervised with exact or near-exact Shapley values, that predicts feature attributions for unseen tabular datasets without model access, gradients, or example explanations.

-Our contributions are fourfold: (1) we show that few-shot learning-based explanations can achieve high fidelity to SHAP values with as few as two reference observations; (2) we propose ExplainerPFN, the first zero-shot method for estimating Shapley values without access to the underlying model or reference explanations; (3) we provide an open-source implementation of ExplainerPFN, including the full training pipeline and synthetic data generator; and (4) through extensive experiments on real and synthetic datasets, we show that ExplainerPFN achieves performance competitive with few-shot surrogate explainers that rely on 2--10 SHAP examples \footnote{We make all the code developed for this project available at \href{https://github.com/joaopfonseca/ExplainerPFN}{https://github.com/joaopfonseca/ExplainerPFN}}.
+Our contributions are fourfold: (1) we show that few-shot surrogate explainers achieve high SHAP fidelity with as few as two reference observations; (2) we propose ExplainerPFN, the first zero-shot method for estimating Shapley-value-style feature attributions without access to the underlying model or reference explanations, providing a principled attribution where no existing explainer can be applied; (3) we release an open-source implementation including the full training pipeline and synthetic data generator; and (4) through extensive experiments on real and synthetic datasets, we show that ExplainerPFN achieves performance competitive with few-shot surrogate explainers that rely on 2--10 SHAP examples. \footnote{We make all the code developed for this project available at \href{https://github.com/joaopfonseca/ExplainerPFN}{https://github.com/joaopfonseca/ExplainerPFN}}.